adamcw/wordle-trie-packing/README.md

 better than baseline when Brotli encoded.

-The non-"Smart" encoding wins the smallest when Brotli encoded, and the "Smart" encoding with the smallest when uncompressed.
+The non-"Smart" encoding wins the smallest when Brotli encoded, and the "Smart" encoding wins the smallest when uncompressed.

 This suggests that the extra zero-bits in the non-"Smart" version must add more structure for the Brotli encoder to leverage for a better compression ratio.